mercuryoio/BAAS-API/Buy/README.md

 | 500002  | amount off limits  | Failed to get rates  |

 6. Payment Details.
-User can use new card or saved card.
+The Customer can use new card or saved card.
 To get list of saved cards use method [`GET /b2b/user/cards`](https://u3-1-api.mrcr.io/v1.6/comm-docs/index.html#api-B2B-User_cards).
-You will receive a list of masked user cards and card_ids.
+You will receive a list of masked customer's cards and `card_ids`.
-For the reason of PCI-DSS complience m need to get payment details on m side.
-In case of passing valid card_id in method [`POST /b2b/buy`] user will asked for CVV only.
+For the reason of PCI-DSS complience Mercuryo need to get payment details on Mercuryo side.
+In case of passing valid card_id in method [`POST /b2b/buy`] the Customer will asked for CVV only.

 7. Use method [`POST /b2b/buy`](https://u3-1-api.mrcr.io/v1.6/comm-docs/index.html#api-B2B-Buy) to initiate buy

-`merch_trx_id` - transaction ID, using it you can find out its status.
+`merch_trx_id` - transaction ID, using it you can find out the transaction status.
 It is also needed to Mercuryo technical support if something going wrong.
 You can generate it by yourself, or Mercuryo can make it for you.
 We strongly recommend you to save this parameter.

-7. You need to redirect user to Mercuryo side by link.
+7. You need to redirect the Customer to Mercuryo side by link.
 The User will add his card on the Mercuryo side

 Link example: `https://payments.mrcr.io/buy?parameters`